19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 Then excuses started to pile up.
 He had a wedding and was out of touch for a week.
 Then he went silent for multiple weeks.
 He showed up long enough to tell me to be patient.

 Then he disappeared altogether for months.
-No communication, no channel, nothing.
+No communication, no phone call, no channel, nothing.

 I won't hold my breath on getting it back.

-Feel free to let me know if you want his contact info and you'd like to get scammed.
-It will make you and your children laugh really hard when you send him money and you don't get it back!
+Feel free to let me know if you want his contact details and you'd like to get scammed.
+It will make you and your family members laugh really hard when you send him money and you don't get it back!

 3. The Wire Destination Switcheroo